Emphysema causes, symptoms, treatment. Pulmonary emphysema: what it is, symptoms, treatment, causes, gymnastics. Complications of emphysema

 • Periacinar (distal, perilobular, parasepital) - occurs with tuberculosis.
 The extreme parts of the acinus near the pleura are affected.

-Bullous emphysema of the lungs
+Bullous emphysema

-Bullous emphysema of the lungs
+Bullous emphysema

 This form of the disease occurs due to purulent and inflammatory processes in the lungs.

-When the bulla ruptures, air from the lungs enters the pleural cavity.
+When the bulla ruptures, air from the lungs enters pleural cavity.
 Thus, pneumothorax occurs.
 The accumulated air creates a lot of pressure on the lung.

-Causes of occurrence
+Causes

 Since emphysema has two types, it can be primary or secondary.

-Emphysema makes breathing difficult...
+Emphysema makes breathing difficult.
 When exhaling, various sounds are heard, since this process is very difficult for the patient.

 Diagnosis of the disease